adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 	  };
 	}

-Note there is only one argument.
-This facade uses a small part of the API, exposing a simpler method signature creating a lean solution to our problem in the process.
-What about browsers lacking `Object.create`?
+As this implementation only uses a small part of the entire API, the exposed method signature has just one argument, solving the precise problem and no more.
+But what about browsers lacking `Object.create`?

 If we want to degrade gracefully, we don't have to do anything.
 If we want to support other browsers add a second fork as follows: